SakshamKapoor2911/MedInsight/README.md

 **Problem:** Maintaining context and accuracy across complex, multi-step medical dialogues.
 **Solution:** Use LangGraph to manage robust conversational state and enable tool-using agent workflows.

-### Challenge 2: Emergency Detection & Escalation
-**Problem:** Identifying urgent medical cases in real time and triggering appropriate alerts.
-**Solution:** Dedicated microservice for emergency detection, with real-time notification integration.

-### Challenge 3: Scalable & Decoupled Microservices
+### Challenge 2: Scalable & Decoupled Microservices
 **Problem:** Ensuring the system can handle load and that services can be developed and deployed independently.
 **Solution:** A Go-based API gateway communicates with the Python AI service asynchronously via a managed message queue (Google Pub/Sub), creating a resilient and scalable architecture.